A Tale of Two Cities Theme of Morals and Ethics

 - How effective are Tellson’s ethics?
 Why does Mr. Lorry deviate from them so often?

 - What do you think of Mr. Cruncher’s rationalization of his "profession" as a grave-digger?

-Because Charles Darnay’s sense of morality is completely fully-formed (and never troubled) at the beginning of A Tale of Two Cities, he never becomes a truly interesting character.
+Because Charles Darnay’s sense of morality is fully formed (and never troubled) at the beginning of A Tale of Two Cities, he never becomes a truly interesting character.

-In the turmoil of political upheaval, characters whose morals remain constant become the only ones on which we can rely.
+In the turmoil of political upheaval, characters whose morals remain constant become the only ones we can rely on.
 That’s why we like Charles Darnay so much.